gabochi/rampcode/014/readme.md

 # Rampcode

-RC is a bytebeat inspired livecoding language written in pd.
-Everything is a function of one time ramp (phasor~).
+RC is a bytebeat inspired livecoding language written in Pure Data: everything is a function of one time ramp (phasor~).
 This is still very beta, full doc soon.
 Check the examples.
+Issues found with pd-vanilla, please try on pd-l2ork or purr.

 # Setup